-Standard Mode of Dress is a a way for Manor ISD to bring a sense of unity and community to each Manor student while helping to alleviate bullying and create a safe learning environment.
+Standard Mode of Dress is a way for Manor ISD to bring a sense of unity and community to each Manor Scholar while helping to alleviate bullying and create a safe learning environment.
 The implementation of SMOD will promote respect for oneself and others, build school spirit, decrease unhealthy competition involving fashion trends, reduce the strain on parental clothing budgets, and allow for easy identification of intruders on campus.

 Exceptions and exemptions to SMOD:

-The principal or the principal's designee will make reasonable accommodation for students involved in special duties, activities, or projects approved by the school.
+The principal or the principal's designee will make reasonable accommodation for scholars involved in special duties, activities, or projects approved by the school.
 This could include but not be limited to athletics, career and technical education, physical education, special events, and other activities that require non-conforming dress on a school campus during a school-sponsored event.
-Students may be excused from wearing SMOD during special school events such as Homecoming, Spirit Day, Picture Day, or others as named by the principal or designee.
+Scholars may be excused from wearing SMOD during special school events such as Homecoming, Spirit Day, Picture Day, or others as named by the principal or designee.
 Any questions regarding specifics should be addressed by the campus principal.